fizyr/fizyr-rpc/README.md

 The write handle can also be cloned and used in multiple tasks.

 To obtain a [`PeerHandle`], you can call [`Peer::connect()`].
-This will connect to a remote server and spawn a background task to read and write messages over the connection.
+This will connect to a remote listener and spawn a background task to read and write messages over the connection.
 If you need full control over tasks, you can instead create a [`Peer`] object and call [`Peer::run()`] manually.

-### Server
+### Listener

-The [`Server`] struct is used to accept incoming connections and gives you a [`PeerHandle`] for each incoming connection.
+The [`Listener`] struct is used to accept incoming connections and gives you a [`PeerHandle`] for each incoming connection.
 You can then use the handle to process incoming messages and to send messages to the peer.
 Usually, you will want to spawn a task for each accepted connection that handles the communication.